VFFC's Farmacy Project has reached over 1,006 unique individuals in Rutland County since beginning in 2015!

-VFFC’s Health Care Share (HCS), now in its fourth year, is changing its name to Farmacy Project.
-Farmacy Project better reflects VFFC’s program whose emphasis is on 2 core elements – fresh produce prescriptions for individuals as “medicine” for food related illnesses and that the fresh produce provided to clients be grown exclusively by new and emerging Rutland farmers.
+VFFC’s Farmacy Project emphasizes 2 core elements – fresh produce prescriptions for individuals as “medicine” for food related illnesses and that the fresh produce provided to clients be grown exclusively by new and emerging Rutland farmers.

-The name Farmacy Project more clearly captures the work being done in Rutland by the Vermont Farmers Food Center to address chronic disease.
+The name Farmacy Project captures the work being done in Rutland by the Vermont Farmers Food Center to address chronic disease.
 The program successfully links the underserved to the rich, robust healthy world of good food, community programming and education.
-For those who have participated in the VFFC HCS program in the past, you will continue receiving all the same benefits through the Farmacy Project.
-No program elements have been lost in the name change, rather the change is meant to more accurately reflect Rutland VFFC’s program dynamics and the expected growth of the concept of FOOD AS MEDICINE:
+Program elements grow the concept of FOOD AS MEDICINE:

 - Working with medical providers to reach at risk families with health issues impacted by diet;